FRITZ!Box 3490 Service - Knowledge Base

 - Click "Home Network" in the FRITZ!Box user interface.

 - Click "Home Network Overview" in the "Home Network" menu.

 - Click on the "Network Settings" tab.

 - Click the "IPv4 Addresses" button.
 If the button is not displayed, enable the Advanced View first.

 - Enable the DHCP server and define the range from which the FRITZ!Box assigns IP addresses.

 Note:The FRITZ!Box has the IP address 192.168.178.1 (subnet mask 255.255.255.0) and assigns IP addresses from xxx.20 to xxx.200 in the factory settings.

 - Click "OK" to save the settings.

-- Use a network cable to connect the Internet radio to a LAN port on the FRITZ!Box;
+- Either use a network cable or wireless LAN to connect the internet radio to the FRITZ!Box.

-Note:Refer to the manufacturer for further information on how to set up the web radio.
+Note:Refer to the manufacturer for further information on how to set up the internet radio.